aptivator/suffixer/docs/algorithm-description.md

 which strings end with a substring represented by a total edge that goes from the top of a tree (i.e., from the root node) all the way through to the node that has the `ending`s' entries.
 The map links a string identifier to the character index of the string from which an `ending` starts.
-An `ending` does not require an explicit representation.
+An `ending` does not always require an explicit representation.
 Every `leaf` - an `edge` that does not lead to a node - is an ending.
 A suffix `link`, if available, should connect a node to another node such that the total edge above the second node is exactly one character less (from the top) compared to the total edge